linfri/SForm/README.md

 Generating not only CSVs but also PDF reports with stats.

 Adding checks for special symbols (if migration to AWS won't solve it)

+Creating a SQL database of the artist descriptions/links for automatic generation.

 ## Contributing